Antfield-Creations/NDE-monitoring-file-formats/README.md

   requires that you have access to a large CSV file with file metadata.
 You can request this data from NIBG.
 - The Data Archiving and Networked services analysis is still a work in progress.

+### Changing the settings
+The code in this repository is mostly "config-driven".
+This means that there is a [config.yaml](config.yaml) in the root of this repository that configures which file formats are included in the analyses.
+You can tune them to your liking.

 ## Using this repository as a library
 This code repository is installable using Pip(env), because there is a [setup.py](setup.py) installation script in the root of this project.
 In the library is a Python implementation of the Bass diffusion model.
 It allows you to generate